 It’s all about making things fun.
 Think about what you enjoy doing in your native language, and start to switch those things out with your target language.
 Don’t force yourself to read dry textbooks or boring newspapers if they don’t excite you.
 Learning a language is a long term project, so you need to enjoy it and make it part of your life wherever possible.

 Any more tips for creating an immersion environment?
-We’d love to hear them!
+I’d love to hear them!